moritzploss/ex-patterns/README.md

 match(pattern, value)       // no match
 ```

-The `when` function can be described as a `switch` statement based on pattern
+The package also includes the `when` function, which is a `switch` statement
-matching.
-It's very similar to Elixir's [`case`](https://elixir-lang.org/getting-started/case-cond-and-if.html#case)
-control flow structure and accepts any number of match clauses in the format
+based on pattern matching.
+It's very similar to Elixir's [`case`](https://elixir-lang.org/getting-started/case-cond-and-if.html#case) control flow structure and accepts any number of
-`(pattern, callback)` that are matched against `value`.
+match clauses in the format `(pattern, callback)` that are matched against `value`.

 ```javascript
 const value = [1, 'bar'];